1. Ubiquiti UniFi UAP-AC-PRO – Overall Best Wireless Access Point

 - The tech support isn’t reliable

-Featuring a distinctive design that looks like a gadget straight out of a Star Trek movie, this dual-band WiFi extender is the fastest we have come across.
+Featuring a distinctive design that looks like a gadget straight out of a Star Trek movie, this dual-band WiFi extender is one of the fastest, best wireless access point devices we have come across.
 It plugs into any outlet and delivers exceptional throughput of 1,300 Mbps on the 5GHz and 450 Mbps on the 2.4GHz band.
 Installation is super easy, especially if your router offers WPS.
 It can connect to 32 devices at the same time while boosting internet coverage up to 2000 Sq.ft.
+Another cool feature is that when using its smartphone app, you can easily block unwanted connections.
+No more nosy neighbors!
 The only limitation of this model is that there is no pass-through outlet, and the LAN ports are also inadequate.
-That said, TP-Link AC1750 WiFi Extender is an excellent choice just because of its soli proximity throughput, excellent range, and an affordable price.
+That said, TP-Link AC1750 WiFi Extender is an excellent choice just because of its solid proximity throughput, excellent range, and affordable price.
+Pro tip: Don’t do it when the extender asks you to give it a new SSID.
+Give it the same name as your primary router.
+This way, your device will be able to connect to the strongest signal without switching between the two automatically.

 - Offers exceptional throughput